 This study provides information on how people with LTCs manage their condition and generate new understanding of how PA routines changed during the COVID-19 pandemic.
 Specifically, findings illuminate the effect of lockdown restrictions, as well as the barriers and facilitators to PA during COVID-19 for those living with LTCs.
 These findings have important implications for policy and guidelines development, particularly for those living with multiple LTCs.
 The findings of this study will support the development of person-centred policy recommendations to support and sustain individuals living with LTCs during and after COVID-19 or other pandemics.

 Acknowledgements.
 The authors would like to acknowledge the collaboration of all people with long term conditions.
-Besides, this study is funded by the National Institute for Health and Care Research ARC Wessex.
-The views expressed in this publication are those of the authors and not necessarily those of the National Institute for Health and Care Research or the Department of Health and Social Care.
-Finally, the authors really appreciate the support of third sector organizations during the recruitment process.
+Besides, the authors really appreciate the support of third sector organizations during the recruitment process.

 REFERENCES